Luxiol massacre: Shooting

-On July 12, 1989, Dornier refused to have lunch with his family.
+A few hours before the shooting, Dornier refused to have lunch with his family.
 He moved the car of his brother-in-law, Daniel Maillard, out of the way of his own vehicle, and then waited in the kitchen, where he had hidden a double-barrelled shotgun behind a cupboard.
 The shotgun was earlier found by Maillard when it was overthrown by his dog, though he thought that Dornier's father had put it there after the previous shooting incidents.

-At 14:30, when the car of cattle inseminator Marcel Lechine pulled up outside the house, Dornier, apparently thinking that his brother Serge had just arrived, grabbed the gun and killed Lechine upon entry.
-He then opened fire at his family, killing his sister by shooting her at point-blank range, and wounding his 63-year-old father with a shot to the neck.
+At 14:30, the car of cattle inseminator Marcel Lechine pulled up outside the house.
+When Lechine entered, Dornier shot him, apparently believing him to be his brother Serge.
+He then opened fire at his family, killing his sister Corinne by shooting her at point-blank range, and wounding his 63-year-old father with a shot to the neck.
 Dornier pursued his father to a neighbour's house and shot him again in his side.
 He then returned home and fatally wounded his mother while she was calling police.
 She later died in hospital.
 Maillard escaped the shooting unharmed because he was in the bathroom at that time and fled through a window.

 Dornier packed more ammunition and left the farm in his car, driving around the area and shooting people at random.
 He first encountered 10-year-old Yoan Robez-Masson and his adopted brother Johnny and killed them both as they were riding their bikes.
 From a distance of 300 metres he then killed Stanislas and Marie Périard; Louis Cuenot; and Louis Liard; and wounded six others, among them Juliette Périard; Jeanine Cuenot; a 14-year-old girl named Angeline; and René Barrand, who was shot in the head and legs.
 Dornier also shot at the latter's wife, Marie-Therese, who was standing in her kitchen.
 After he had killed the niece of Mayor Roger Clausse, five-year-old Pauline Faivre-Pierret, and was about to reload his gun to shoot her aunt when Joel Clausse, the mayor's son, grabbed a gun and fired a shot at him.
 Dornier, hit in the neck, then fled to continue his rampage elsewhere.

 While Roger Clausse alerted police, Dornier drove towards Baume-les-Dames, killing Louis Girardot on the way and shooting gendarme René Sarrazin in the arm.
 While being chased by 40 police officers, he shot Georges Pernin and Marie-Alice Champroy at a crossroads – causing their cars to crash – and killed Pierre Boeuf.
-When he came to Verne, he was finally engaged by police and wounded in the stomach during a shootout before being taken into custody.

-The reason for the shooting is not known, though it was speculated that Dornier was angry because his father had decided not to turn over the farm's management to him.
-Police recovered two suitcases at Dornier's farm, packed, among other things, with books and clothes, suggesting that he had planned to flee afterwards.
+Police confronted Dornier in Verne and engaged him in a shootout.
+Dornier was arrested after being shot in the stomach.